SoloAntonio/alacritty-theme-switcher/README.md

    source ~/.zshrc
    ```
 ## Configuration

-Alacritty Config File: The plugin expects the Alacritty configuration file to be located at: `ALACRITTY_CONFIG="${HOME}/.config/alacritty/alacritty.toml`
-Theme Directory: Themes are expected to be in `THEME_DIR=${HOME}/.config/alacritty/themes/themes/` by default.
 Customize these paths as needed by editing the plugin script.

+  - Alacritty Config File: The plugin expects the Alacritty configuration file to be located at `ALACRITTY_CONFIG="${HOME}/.config/alacritty/alacritty.toml`
+  - Theme Directory: Themes are expected to be in `THEME_DIR=${HOME}/.config/alacritty/themes/themes/` by default.

 ## Usage